-For academic year 2006-2007, all thirteen graduating seniors completed a writing portfolio in the senior capstone course, English 410.
+For academic year 2007-2008, all ten graduating seniors completed a writing portfolio in the senior capstone course, English 410.
 The portfolios were reviewed from faculty on the English Writing Major Committee, using the rubrics for evaluation of each artifact.

-Overall, student performance was rated in the YELLOW range, with composite scores of 2.28 for Artifact 1 (a personal writing theory or statement of poetics), 2.10 for Artifact 2 (writing theory research), and 2.62 for Artifact 3 (annotations of writing samples).
-So as a group, the English writing students are demonstrating an adequate level of performance on the key learning outcome goals.
+Overall, student performance was rated in the GREEN range, with composite scores of 2.8 for Artifact 1 (a personal writing theory or statement of poetics), 2.7 for Artifact 2 (writing theory research), and 2.7 for Artifact 3 (annotations of writing samples).
+So as a group, the English writing students are demonstrating an excellent level of performance on the key learning outcome goals.